waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Consolidated Failed Hypotheses:**
     -   Solving the full puzzle sequence with Geodude, Omanyte, or Aerodactyl in the lead does not move the blocking scientist.
     -   Triggering the Aerodactyl fossil trap and then immediately interacting with the Pikachu at (4, 5) does not move the blocking scientist.
     -   Interacting with the Aerodactyl Fossil at (3, 4) and then immediately speaking to the Old Man at (2, 5) changes his dialogue but does not move the blocking scientist.
     -   Interacting with the Aerodactyl & Kabutops Fossils in immediate succession does not move the blocking scientist; both simply trigger traps.
     -   Leading with a Pikachu and interacting with the NPC Pikachu at (1, 6) does not trigger a special event; it is another trap.
     -   Re-checking dialogue with the Old Man at (2, 5) after completing all puzzle steps yields no new dialogue.
+    -   After completing the internal museum puzzle sequence, speaking to the Super Nerd at (28, 18) in Pewter City yielded no new dialogue or progress.

 -   **Current Testable Hypotheses:**
     1. Present a revived fossil Pokémon (Omanyte/Kabuto) to the blocking scientist at (13, 5).
     2. Present *any* revived fossil (including Aerodactyl) to the blocking scientist.
-    3. After completing the puzzle sequence, speak to an NPC *outside* the museum in Pewter City to trigger a change.
+    3. After completing the puzzle sequence, speak to another NPC *outside* the museum in Pewter City to trigger a change.
-    4. Speak to the MUSEUM1F_GAMBLER at (2, 5) again.

 ## Active Quest: The Copycat's Gift
 -   **Objective:** Give the POKé DOLL to COPYCAT.